At XOAP we use elements of SCRUM for all of our software and infrastructure development projects.

 In a SCRUM setup, a development team is at least 3, but should not be bigger than 9 people - according to a global research, the team size in which a team will work most efficiently is 5 people.

 We are working in a sprint (time box) of 2 weeks for every iteration.
-We are using the official SCRUM events and adjust them slightly.
+We are using the official SCRUM events and are adjusting them slightly to our own needs.

 We are using the classical SCRUM artifacts, but have an additional dimension to store the product requirements.